 When talking about hitchhiking – whether in the car or in a bar – I get asked many of the same questions.
-In the beginning days I had already compiled a list of Frequently Asked Questions (FAQ, if you’re not familiar with the term) in my dear old notebook.
+In the beginning days I had already compiled a list of Frequently Asked Questions in my dear old notebook.
 Since some of you might want to ask the same thing, I decided to copy these questions and more here for your benefit.
 Most of the answers are valid for both hitchhiking and traveling solo (as a woman).

 Q. Aren’t you scared when hitchhiking?